Partnerships

 -

-Sustaining Competitive and Responsible EnterprisesAmazon works with the Sustaining Competitive and Responsible Enterprises (SCORE) program.
-In 2020, we expanded our work with the SCORE program, a lean manufacturing program focused on improving productivity and working conditions in small and medium-sized manufacturers.
-As of December 2021, we enrolled 50 suppliers based in China, India, and Vietnam into SCORE.
+Sustaining Competitive and Responsible EnterprisesAmazon works with the Sustaining Competitive and Responsible Enterprises (SCORE) program, which is focused on improving productivity and health and safe working environment in small and medium-sized manufacturers.

 -

-SwastiAmazon partners with Swasti, a global nonprofit committed to ensuring access to quality health care for workers in marginalized communities.
-With our support, Swasti set up a worker helpline, developed health protocols for workers to return to work safely, and provided critical mental health, health care, and social entitlement support to workers, their families and their communities.
+SwastiAmazon partners with Swasti, a global public health non-profit committed to ensuring access to quality health care for workers in marginalized communities.
+With Amazon’s support, Swasti in India established a worker helpline and health protocols for workers returning to work after COVID-19.
+We also partnered to deliver critical mental health, health care, and social support to workers, their families, and communities.

 -

 Tech Against TraffickingTech Against Trafficking is a coalition of companies collaborating with global experts to help eradicate human trafficking using technology.
-Amazon sits on the organization’s steering committee and has leveraged the expertise and resources of AWS to help explore and scale the use of technology solutions across the antitrafficking field.
+Amazon is a member of the Tech Against Trafficking steering committee and has leveraged the expertise and resources of AWS to help scale tech solutions across the anti-trafficking field.

 -